-The principle of providing self contained apartments is a key factor in maximising independence, as is access to safe and stimulating external spaces.
+Providing self contained apartments is a key factor in maximising independence.
 There is a need for residents to personalise their own space.
-A shelf next to each front door can provide a space for a photo, picture or item which enables people to know they are home.
-Memory boxes in this area can be helpful for personalising a door area as well as providing a cue for a resident to identify their own space and telling others about the person whose room it is.
+A shelf next to each front door can provide a space for a photo, picture or item so people know they are home.
+Memory boxes can be helpful for personalising a door area as well as providing a cue for a resident to identify their own space and telling others about the person whose room it is.